 At a Vestry meeting on Sunday July 2, 2016, we voted unanimously to petition the Bishop and the Diocesan Convention for Epiphany Church to become a Mission of the Diocese of New Hampshire.
 We are convinced that in this way we will be able to expand our ministry to better assist with the needs of our communities.
 This change took effect after approval by the Diocesan Convention on November.

 On June 12, 2016, our friend and fellow-congregant Johanna Young was ordained by Bishop Rob to the Permanent Diaconate.
-She will assist our Bishop, helping to further God’s work in our diocese, wherever she is needed.
-We are all happy for her call to this vital ministry!
+She ably assisted our Bishop, helping to further God’s work in our diocese, wherever she is needed.
+Sadly she passed away in 2021.
+We all miss her deeply!